Vadax/VadaxOS/README.md

 # VadaxOS
-VadaxOS is an experimental minimal Linux operating system that features a custom filesystem hierarchy and C++ development environment built around (Clang, Cmake, Git, LLVM, Musl).
+VadaxOS is an experimental minimal Linux operating system that features a custom filesystem hierarchy and C++ development environment built around (Clang, Cmake, Git, LLVM, Musl & Ninja).

 ### Problems we are solveing